-- Deal immediately with whatever issue has prompted the lock down and call the appropriate authorities as necessary. - The staff member directing the lock down should remain calm as to dissuade panic among the staff or clientsvisitors. - Secure all entry points into the buildings. - Staff and clients-visitors may be moved to an interior or more secure area of the building should the situation require it - Post a staff member to monitor the entry points even if these points are not to be used to gain entryenter into the Agency office. - All entry points to the Agency will be posted with a sign directing inquiries to a single entry point these signs will be available in the mail room of each office. - If client serviceoperations can continue, that the person monitoring the designated entry point shall verify the identification and purpose of the person seeking admittance prior to their gaining entry. - If we are unable to continue client serviceoperations, a sign shall be posted at all entry points indicating that the Agency is closed and will re-open as soon as possible; we apologize for any inconvenience; please direct them to call the Agency phone number or consult our web site for further information. - Regardless of which service-operational state we are in, Public Safety (Law Enforcement, Fire Department, and/or Emergency Medical Service) personnel will be admitted.
+- Deal immediately with whatever issue has prompted the lock down and call the appropriate authorities. - The staff member directing the lock down should remain calm as to dissuade panic among the staff or visitors. - Secure all entry points into the buildings. - Staff and visitors may be moved to an interior or more secure area of the building should the situation require it - Post a staff member to monitor the entry points even if these points are not to be used to enter into the Agency office. - All entry points to the Agency will be posted with a sign directing inquiries to a single entry point these signs will be available in the mail room of each office. - If operations can continue, the person monitoring the designated entry point shall verify the identification and purpose of the person seeking admittance prior to their gaining entry. - If we are unable to continue operations, a sign shall be posted at all entry points indicating that the Agency is closed and will re-open as soon as possible; we apologize for any inconvenience; please direct them to call the Agency phone number or consult our web site for further information. - Regardless of which operational state we are in, Public Safety (Law Enforcement, Fire Department, and/or Emergency Medical Service) personnel will be admitted.